developmentation/logicstudio.ai/public/documentation/bugs and features.md

 - Deploy - This would be a critical feature to actually deploy the agent to be headlessly operating in the background and be able to start it and stop it with a secret key embedded in the Canvas itself.
 That way you could control the interactivity.
 It would need to adopt the reactivity of the UI component.

 ## Future Features
-- JSON to Form Card
+- JSON to Form Card - Receive JSON array of field types, and display the input as a form to collect user input, and then finalize the JSON
 - Canvas Inputs and Outputs - Pass content between two canvases in the workspace, like webhooks
 - Google or other search service API calls, which return pages and links for analysis
 - Database integration - Load and navigate schemas, tables, and view and search data.
 Receive select / CRUD queries and execute them